 "It is better to go forward with my future, to not just sit around like other girls," she said.
 "Because I have been a fighter, I have found a better future for my child. ...
 I will keep fighting so he can have everything."

 Escobar believes that attitude change is what will help these young mothers have long-term success.
 For her, each girl she helps is cause for celebration.

 "These teen mothers are my own daughters," Escobar said.
 "When they get here and they make it through, I feel so proud of them."

 Escobar is always looking for more ways to have more impact.
 In 2005, she established a medical clinic that has provided health care to more than 84,000 low-income residents of the community -- mostly young mothers and their children.
 And she's planning to build an early childhood education center where the girls can bring their children ages 1-5.
 In the coming years, she is hoping to expand her program throughout Colombia.

-While Escobar has accomplished a great deal in the last decade, one thing is clear: Her personal war on poverty has just begun.
+While Escobar has accomplished a great deal in the past decade, one thing is clear: her personal war on poverty has just begun.

 "I'm so passionate about it because we are seeing progress. ...
 We are changing the lives of these girls," Escobar said.
 "I wake up every single morning thinking, 'What else can I do to help them?' "